nathanashta/info-bot/README.md

 # info-bot
 > GroupMe chatbot utilizing Python and Flask web framework

-> Responsiveness bot that delivers various information based on a number of API’s
+> Responsive bot that delivers various information based on a number of API’s